 How many wedding dress quilts have you made?

-As of the end of 2017, I have made 67 wedding dress quilts and 12 pillows.
+As of the beginning of 2019 I have made over 80 wedding dress quilts and 12 pillows.

 How is a wedding dress quilt made?